Inland waterways freight transport - quarterly and annual data

-Romania: From 2009 (annual data) and 2010 (quarterly data) the country has implemented a new methodology for the collection of transit data.
-Transit data supplied include Bulgarian national IWW transport data equivalent to Romanian transit transport.
+Romania: Transit data supplied include Bulgarian national IWW transport data equivalent to Romanian transit transport.

-Finland: No data available for 2015.
-Data are delivered on voluntary basis.
+Finland: Data are delivered on voluntary basis.
 Only a simplified annual dataset is provided.

-United Kingdom: 2015 data are provisional.
-Following the requirements of Regulation No 1365/2006 (article 2 point 3), a simplified annual dataset is provided.
+United Kingdom: Following the requirements of Regulation No 1365/2006 (article 2 point 3), a simplified annual dataset is provided.

 Breakdown by group of goods

 The NST 2007 classification is available on RAMON.

 - ":" not available

 - "0" less than half of the unit used and thus rounded to zero

 The content of this statistical article is based on data collected within the framework of the Regulation 1365/2006 on statistics of goods transport by inland waterways implemented by the Regulation 425/2007 and amended by the Regulation 1304/2007 and by Regulation 1954/2016

 - Inland waterways - statistics on container transport